If I join the NROTC program am I obligated to complete it?

 What restrictions apply to someone who is considering NROTC at Purdue?

-In order to be eligible for the NROTC Program, you must be a United States citizen, at least 17 years of age, not older than 25 years by 30 June of the year you will be commissioned, and be found physically qualified.
+In order to be eligible for the NROTC Program, you must be a United States citizen, at least 17 years of age on or before 1 September of the year of enrollment and less than 27 years of age on 31 December of the year you expect to commission.
+You must also be found physically qualified, which begins with a sports physical prior to arrival at Purdue NROTC.
 If you have prior service in any of the branches of the Armed Forces, you may still join the program.
 A waiver may even be granted if you exceed the age requirements.
-Being married and having children should not discourage you from applying.
+Marriage or children should not discourage you from applying.

 How important is physical fitness?

 Physical fitness is extremely important.
-Each semester, you will take a Physical Readiness Test, or PRT.
-The PRT consists of a height/weight screening, sit-ups, push-ups, and a 1.5 mile run.
+Each semester, you will take either a Physical Fitness Test (PFT) for Marine Options or a Physical Fitness Assessment (PFA) for Navy Options.
+The PFT consists of height/weight screening, pull-ups, crunches and a three mile run.
+The PFA consists of a height/weight screening, sit-ups, push-ups, and a 1.5 mile run.
 The passing of a swimming exam is also required of each midshipman in order to get commissioned.
-Establishing good physical fitness habits as a Midshipman is critical your career as an officer.
+Establishing good physical fitness habits as a Midshipman is critical to ensure success as an officer.

 How will being in the NROTC program help me academically?

-Academics are taken very seriously at NROTC Purdue and much is done to see that there is help provided.
-The NROTC unit hires university tutors to help Midshipmen with calculus, physics, and chemistry.
+Academics are taken very seriously at Purdue NROTC and much is done to provide ample assistance.
+The battalion hires university tutors to help Midshipmen with calculus, physics, and chemistry.
 Midshipmen may be assigned to those who are having difficulty in other classes, and a supervised study program is offered to aid Midshipmen in improving their study habits.
 Midshipmen also have access to a computer lab in the Armory building that is not open to other Purdue students.

 Can I choose what I do in the Navy?

-Prior to your last semester before graduation, you submit a package containing your preferences for service selection.
-Approximately a month before graduation and commissioning, a decision is made based on your GPA, PRT scores, a recommendation from your class instructor, and military aptitude.
-NROTC midshipmen are commissioned in the unrestricted line in fields including Aviation, Surface warfare, Submarine warfare, Special Warfare, and the Marine Corps.
+At the beginning of your final fall semester, you will submit a package containing your preferences for service selection.
+During your final fall semester, a decision is made based on your GPA, military aptitude scores, PRT scores, and overall class ranking.
+NROTC midshipmen are commissioned in the unrestricted line in fields including Aviation, Surface Warfare, Submarine Warfare, Special Warfare, and the Marine Corps.